 With more than 70 programs in public safety areas, MnSCU educates about 92 percent of the state's new law enforcement graduates and more than 9,000 fire fighters and emergency first responders each year.

 Representatives from Minnesota Online, a clearinghouse of more than 200 online education programs, and from the state colleges and universities also will be available to fairgoers.
 The exhibit includes a giant interactive map of Minnesota showing all 53 campuses.

-President Richard Davenport is pleased to announce the appointment of Linda Duckett as interim director of Affirmative Action.
+President Richard Davenport is pleased to announce the appointment of Linda Duckett as interim director of Equal Opportunity & Title IX.
 Her appointment was effective Aug.
 13.

 Linda replaces Kenneth White, who resigned July 20.
-Linda, who previously provided interim leadership in the Affirmative Action Office, joins Melissa Van Winkle, affirmative action coordinator, in providing assistance to University faculty, staff and students with affirmative action policies and procedures, education and complaint investigation.
+Linda, who previously provided interim leadership in the Equal Opportunity & Title IX Office, joins Melissa Van Winkle, affirmative action coordinator, in providing assistance to University faculty, staff and students with affirmative action policies and procedures, education and complaint investigation.